The majority of crimes can be avoided if you take a few extra precautions to protect your property.

-- Cutback hedges and erect low fences that make burglars feel exposed.
+- Cut your hedges back and have low fences to make burglars feel exposed.

-- Plant prickly shrubs and bushes next to your walls or fences will deter most criminals from climbing over.
+- Plant prickly shrubs and bushes next to your walls or fences to deter most criminals from climbing over.

 - Invest in brighter outside lighting.

-- Adding gravel paths to create a noise when someone approaches your property.
+- Add gravel paths to create noise when someone approaches your property.

 - Ensure out-houses and sheds are secure and locked at all times.

 - Make sure that there are no ‘hiding places’ in your garden for any would-be burglar.

 - Make sure your contents insurance covers the shed and garage and all the equipment you store there.